Animals extinct in the wild

 Northern white rhinoceros (Ceratotherium simum cottoni)

-The Northern white rhinoceros is considered extinct in the wild in Africa, as the last individuals were sighted in the 2000s.
-The species was still relatively common in the 1970s, but experienced a sharp decline due to poaching and habitat loss.
-They were mainly hunted for their horns, which are traded at high prices on the black market.
-In 2018, the last known Northern white rhinoceros was placed under protection.
-Currently, there are still two living female specimens in Kenya that rely on artificial insemination to ensure the survival of the species.
+The northern white rhinoceros is considered extinct in the wild in Africa, as the last individuals were sighted in the 2000s.
+The species was still relatively widespread in the 1970s, but suffered a sharp decline due to poaching and habitat loss.
+It was hunted primarily for its horns, which command high prices on the black market.
+In 2018, the last known northern white rhinoceros was placed under protection.
+At present, only two living female individuals remain in Kenya, and they depend on artificial insemination to ensure the species’ survival.

 (Photo: © Make it Kenya/Stuart Price, Public domain, via Wikimedia Commons)